yzhao062/pyod/docs/relevant_knowledge.rst

 The algorithms found in *PyOD* focus on the first two approaches which differ in terms of how the training data is defined and how the model's outputs are interpreted.

-If you are interested to know more relevant knowledge, refer `Anomaly Detection Resources <https://github.com/yzhao062/anomaly-detection-resources>`_ for anomaly detection related books, papers, videos, and toolboxes.
+If you are interested in learning more, please refer to our `Anomaly Detection Resources <https://github.com/yzhao062/anomaly-detection-resources>`_ page for relevant related books, papers, videos, and toolboxes.